 Stem Cell Therapy for Cartilage, Tendon, & Muscles

-The six athletes below pursed stem cell therapies to resolve cartilage, tendon, and muscle complications.
+The six athletes below pursed stem cell therapies or PRP to resolve cartilage, tendon, and muscle complications.

 18. Uche Nwaneri | Jacksonville Jaguars

 The Jacksonville Jaguars guard sought stem cell treatment for cartilage regrowth in 2013.
-However, Uche Nwaneri has not yet gone public about which clinic he underwent treatment at.
+However, Uche Nwaneri has not yet gone public about which clinic at which he underwent treatment.

 19. Marquis Maze | Pittsburgh Steelers